 A writer’s position in the entertainment industry is determined largely by their credits.
 Their professional status depends on the quality and number of screenplays, teleplays, or stories which bear their names.

 Why care about credits?

-To learn more about how credits work, please refer to the WGAE Credits Manuals.
+If you would like to learn more about how credits work, then you may also refer to the WGAE Credits Manuals.

 Submitting your NTWC:

 - Television, High Budget SVOD, and New Media/Digital NTWC should be addressed to the attention of the Administrator of Television & New Media Credits.